FEATURED CREDIT CARDS

 • Income information

-4. Receive a decision: In most cases, you will receive a decision on your application within minutes.
-In some situations, Revvi may require more information and will notify you via email.
+4. Receive a decision: Most applicants receive a decision within minutes.
+If additional information is needed, Revvi will notify you via email.

-5. Pay the program fee: If you are approved, you will need to pay a one-time program fee before the card can be sent and activated.
-The fee is required to be paid in full within 60 days of your approval.
+5. Pay the program fee: If approved, you must pay a one-time program fee within 60 days for the card to be sent and activated.

-6. Activate your card: After your card arrives in the mail, you must activate it either online or by phone before you can use it.
+6. Activate your card: After receiving your card, activate it online or by phone before use.

 Important invitation details